island-is/island.is/handbook/technical-overview/auth/scopes-and-tokens.md

   - `audkenni_sim` - The user was authenticated with an electronic ID stored in a mobile phone SIM card.
   - `audkenni_card` - The user was authenticated with an electronic ID stored on a card.
   - `audkenni_app` - The user was authenticated with an electronic ID stored in [Auðkennisappið](https://app.audkenni.is/).
 - `actor` - Information about the authenticated user.
 Only available when a delegation is active.
-Contains two sub-claims:
+Contains nested claims:
   - `nationalId` - The nationalId of the authenticated user.
   - `name` - Full name of the authenticated user.